lePerdu/poly-cams-scraper/README.md

 API methods:
 * GET `/terms` - Returns a JSON object mapping term names (i.e. "Fall 2018") to term IDs used by other API methods.
-* POST `/courses` - Returns a JSON array of objects describing the available courses for a given term.
-The username and password are passed via HTTP Basic Authentication and the term is passed via the `term` form data.
+* GET `/courses` - Returns a JSON array of objects describing the available courses for a given term.
+The username and password are passed via HTTP Basic Authentication and the term is passed via the `term` URL parameter.

 Endpoints can be suffixed with `?pretty=true` to make them return JSON pretty- printed instead of minimized.

+The server doesn't store or cache any information, so authentication is required each time and it may take a few seconds to retrieve the list of courses.

 ### Course Scraper